buildit/bookit-web/sprint-docs/09-demo-plan.md

 3) See the meeting form appear in the left panel.
   - 3a) View a meeting tooltip on the agenda view.
 Note that the "edit" button does not appear, even on bookings that the user owns.
   - 3b) The user must close the edit dialog or save their changes before attempting to edit another booking.
-4) Change the meeting details (title, start time, or end time).
+4) Change the meeting title.
 5) Click "save."
 6) See:
 - The meeting details change in "My Reservations."